 Overview: Our expertise is on secondary Metabolomics of potential antimicrobials from marine sponge symbionts from extreme environments.

-Expertise required: Imaging mass Spectrometry and bioreactor facilities for scale up.
+Expertise required: Imaging mass spectrometry and bioreactor facilities for scale up.

 Expertise offered: Metabolomics profiling analysis of mass and nmr spectral data.
 We have coupled the analysis of our mass spectral data to a natural product database for automated dereplication study.

-Issues: Bioreactor scale up.
+Bottlenecks: Bioreactor scale up.

-Keywords: Secondary Metabolomics, structure elucidatoon.
+Keywords: Secondary metabolomics, structure elucidation.

-School of Life Sciences, Anglia Ruskin University, East Road, Cambridge, CB1 1PT
+School of Life Sciences, Anglia Ruskin University, East Road, Cambridge, CB1 1PT.

-Target: Gram-negative bacteria (E. coli, A. baumannii, P. aeruginosa, K. pneumoniae).
+Specific targets: Gram-negative bacteria (E. coli, A. baumannii, P. aeruginosa, K. pneumoniae).